 Because storms and hurricanes are more prevalent in Florida than other parts of the country, Florida homeowners need homeowners insurance to provide protection from financial loss associated with damage to their home.
-While we have been fortunate to go an extended period without a hurricane, homeowners insurance can also provide security and peace of mind against many other perils including fire, lightning, floods, burst pipes, broken plumbing, faulty water heater seals, electrical surges, vandalism, sinkholes and more.
+While we have been fortunate to go an extended period without a hurricane, homeowners insurance can also provide security and peace of mind against many other perils including fire, lightning, water damage, burst pipes, broken plumbing, faulty water heater seals, electrical surges, vandalism, theft, sinkholes and more.

 All Risk Policy: This form of policy covers all perils except those that are expressly excluded by the policy.